hleveillegauvin/CodingClub/README.md

 ### <a name="humdrum-sample-problem"></a>3.3.
 A Sample Problem
 ---

-In one of the [very firt issues of MTO, Jon Wild](http://www.mtosmt.org/issues/mto.96.2.7/mto.96.2.7.wild.html) wrote a review of the Humdrum Toolkit.
+In one of the [very first issues of MTO, Jon Wild](http://www.mtosmt.org/issues/mto.96.2.7/mto.96.2.7.wild.html) wrote a review of the Humdrum Toolkit.
 This review included the following sample problem: _In what proportion are leading-tones in Bach chorale melodies approached from beneath, and in what proportion from above?_ In this section we'll loosely follow the instructions given in [Wild (1996)](http://www.mtosmt.org/issues/mto.96.2.7/mto.96.2.7.wild.html).
 First, let's find the Bach chorales that came with the Humdum Toolkit.

     cd ~/humdrum-tools/data/bach-js/371chorales/kern